adindahahahaha/Fall-Detection-IoT/electronic/README.md

 This project aims to mitigate such risks by developing a reliable fall detection system that ensures timely assistance and reduces fatal outcomes.

+## Existing Result

+### Product Name
+"Android-Based Fall Detection Application"

+### Summary
+This is an Android application utilizing a smartphone's tri-axial accelerometer and a threshold-based algorithm for real-time fall detection.
+The system sends notifications to caregivers via SMS or phone calls.

+### Missing Elements
+- **Design**:
+  - Lacks a wearable device for improved comfort and usability.

+- **Algorithm**:
+  - High false positives and no advanced algorithms (e.g., machine learning) for better accuracy.

+- **Features**:
+  - No profile settings for user personalization.
+  - Lacks fall history or real-time condition tracking with timestamps.
+  - No cloud integration for advanced data storage and analysis.

+### Improvements Suggested
+The following improvements can address the missing elements:
+1. **Wearable Integration**:
+   Develop a compact and lightweight wearable device using MPU6050 (accelerometer and gyroscope) and ESP32.
+This ensures better usability for elderly users.

+2. **Algorithm Optimization**:
+   Implement machine learning-based fall detection for better accuracy and reduced false positives.

+3. **Feature Enhancements**:
+   - Profile management (e.g., name, photo, phone number).
+   - Real-time condition tracking (e.g., walking, idle, falling) with timestamps.
+   - Fall history and grouping by date.
+   - Integration with Firebase for real-time notifications and data storage.

+### References
+H. Shojaei, M. S. Moin, and N. Sadoughi, "Fall Detection Using Smartphone-Based Application," *2020 IEEE International Conference on Smart Technologies and Systems for the Elderly (STSE)*, 2020, pp. 1–6.
+DOI: [10.1109/STSE2020](https://doi.org/10.1109/STSE2020).

 ## Components
 1. **MPU6050 Sensor**
    - This sensor integrates an accelerometer and a gyroscope to monitor motion and orientation.